loighic/proofs/proofs_practice_6.md

 These are optional, and you can work on them with others.

-These are easy to medium-difficult problems.
+These are easy to medium-difficulty problems.
 There is no feedback, either at the end of each line or when the proof is complete.
-Each can be submitted at any time (whether it is complete or incomplete, correct or incorrect), and each can only be submitted once.
+The proofs in parts 1A and 2A can be submitted at any time (whether they are complete or incomplete, correct or incorrect), and each can only be submitted once.
+The proofs in parts 1B and 2B cannot be submitted until they are correct.
+There won't be any problems set up like the ones in 1B and 2B on the test, but it might be helpful to do some as practice.

-These problems will not count toward your grade, but, so that you can check whether you did them correctly or not, each is worth 1 point.
+These problems will not count toward your grade, but, so that you can check whether or not you did the ones in 1A and 2A correctly, each is worth 1 point.

 ---

-__Part 1__
+__Part 1A__

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent exam" feedback="none" guides="fitch" points="1" late-credit="1"}
 0.1 P, (P v S) -> T :|-: T